process-engine/contribution_guidelines/scripts/setup/README.md

 ## Prerequisites

-The following is required to run these scripts:
+The following is required to run the setup:
 - A UNIX Shell (You can use `git bash` on windows)
 - A working `npm` installation that contains the `meta` tool.
     - Install meta globally with `npm install -g meta`

+This guide assumes that you have a basic understanding on how meta works.

 If you do not know about meta, it is recommended that you read [this](https://www.npmjs.com/package/meta) first.

-This guide assumes that you have a basic understanding on how meta works.

 ## Contents

 This setup consist of three files:
-- `.meta` - `Contains a list of all the meta setups we currently use (see below).
+ - `.meta` - Contains a list of all the meta setups we currently use (see below).
  - `initial_setup.sh` - Performs the initial `git clone` for every repository in every meta setup.
  - `update_all.sh` - Performs a `git pull` and `git fetch` for every repository in every meta setup, allowing you to update the entire ProcessEngine with a single command.

 ## The meta setups

-We use a number of so-called `meta setups` to group our github repositories into a proper context.
+We use a number of so-called `meta setups` to group our github repositories.

-Each of these setups is its own github repository and contains a `.meta` file that lists all the repositories it requires.
+Each of these setups is a github repository and contains a `.meta` file that lists all the repositories it requires.

 For example:
-The [`consumer_api_meta`](https://github.com/process-engine/consumer_api_meta) repository has a [.meta](https://github.com/process-engine/consumer_api_meta/blob/develop/.meta) file, which lists all the github repositories belonging to the Consumer API.
+The [`consumer_api_meta`](https://github.com/process-engine/consumer_api_meta) repository has a [.meta](https://github.com/process-engine/consumer_api_meta/blob/develop/.meta) file, which lists all the github repositories that make up the Consumer API.

 We currently employ the following meta setups:
  - `bpmn-studio_meta`